-While our classroom experiences teach laboratory skills, research allows students to do science – to make a new compound, measure properties of a new molecule, or develop a new way to determine a molecular property.
+While our classroom experiences teach laboratory skills, research allows students to perform science – to make a new compound, measure properties of a new molecule, or develop a new way to determine a molecular property.
 Exploring the unknown through research is difficult but that is also what makes it satisfying!

 The Department of Chemistry has several active projects in synthetic chemistry – the making of new compounds.